 Mental illness can affect people anywhere and it can start in the workplace.
 It is important to be aware of psychological injuries – what they are and what you can do if you’ve sustained one at work.

 What is a psychological injury?

-Sally Cutts, a psychologist with TMS Consulting, says there is no Australia-wide legal definition of a psychological injury4.
-Return to Work adds that the laws covering psychological injury at work depend on which state or territory you’re in and whether or not you’re a government employee5.
+Sally Cutts, a psychologist with TMS Consulting, says there is no Australia-wide legal definition of a psychological injury.
+Return to Work adds that the laws covering psychological injury at work depend on which state or territory you’re in and whether or not you’re a government employee.